December 4, 2022

 # mv BOOTX64.EFI /boot/efi/EFI/BOOT/openbsdx64.efi

-Be careful about the quotes in (hd0,gpt4).
+By the way, be careful with the quotes in the root entry.
 It turns out that, for some obscure reason, ubuntu is NOT using sh but dash

 amphyction% ls -lrt /usr/bin/sh